Student-Job-Search-Aoteroa/dockyard/README.md

 2. Implement the GET route /api/boats/{id} which returns all available details about a specific boat, including the ids of all workers working on that boat.

-For doing this task, you can choose either Laravel or Symfony framework.
-Similarly, you can choose either Eloquent or Doctrine as an ORM.
+For doing this task, use Express as the backend web application framework.
+You are also required to use Sequelize as the ORM.

 ## Submitting the project